dekuNukem/duckyPad/keymap_instructions.md

 When you do, overlay the template over the layout to visualise the HID Usage Codes.

-Let's say you want to make a keymap for `AZERTY Belgian` layout:
+Let's say you want to make a keymap for `AZERTY Belgium` layout:

 ![Alt text](resources/pics/keymaps/be.png)

 ### Modify keymap entries

-You can start from a completely [empty keymap]((https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_empty.txt)), or from the [default `English (US)` keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_eng_us.txt).
+You can start from a [empty keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_empty.txt), or from the [default `English (US)` keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_eng_us.txt).
 Either way, download and open it in a text editor.

 Start from the top left key:

 ![Alt text](resources/pics/keymaps/be1.png)

-In `AZERTY Belgian` layout, when we press this key, it will print out `²` character.
+In `AZERTY Belgium` layout, when we press this key, it will print out `²` character.

 Now we need to find it in the keymap file, and map it to the corresponding HID code.